pratheeksh/Deep-Image-Search-Engine/README.md

 ```shell
 python -m code.feature-extractor.check_key_conversion
 ```

-To retrieve the image index from the 'K'th row of the M'th numpy array image index = M * MAX_IMS_PER_MATRIX + K + 1
+To retrieve the image index from the 'K'th row of the M'th numpy array.

-4. Build kd trees from features.
+image index = M * MAX_IMS_PER_MATRIX + K + 1

+Step 3:

+Build KD-trees from feature vectors stored in FEAT_PATH.
 Assumes there are n feat_vec_i.in files in the features folder.
 Stores the results as .out files in the features folder.
 Start workers to run the map reduce job.

 ```shell